apache/couchdb-documentation/src/couchapp/views/intro.rst

 the "chinese" element’s value and the other node’s value and run them through the reduce function with the ``rereduce`` parameter set to true.

-The reduce function effectively calculates 3 + 1 on query time and returns the desired result.
+The reduce function effectively calculates 3 + 1 at query time and returns the desired result.
 The next example shows some pseudocode that shows the last invocation of the reduce function with actual values: